eatyourpeas/checktick/docs/refund-policy.md

 ### 10.1 Dispute Process

+In accordance with [Paddle's Checkout Buyer Terms](https://www.paddle.com/legal/checkout-buyer-terms), you agree to contact Paddle prior to raising a request for a chargeback or any dispute with your bank or card issuer.

 If you dispute a charge with your bank or credit card company (chargeback):

 * Your account will be immediately suspended
-* We will provide evidence of the transaction to Paddle
+* Paddle will provide evidence of the transaction to refute invalid chargeback requests
+* If you make a card payment and later dispute a legitimate charge without merit or legitimate reason, Paddle reserves the right to prohibit you from using their services
 * If the chargeback is upheld, your account may be permanently closed
 * Chargeback fees may be charged to your account